zhiyuan8/study-notes/README.md

 _*Aim for the moon, if you miss, you may hit a star*_

+Self-learn nodes including algorithms & data structure, distributed system, parallel computing, system design

-The note can be viewed online at [THIS LINK](https://zhiyuan-li1995.gitbook.io/zhiyuan8-io/)
+The note can be viewed online at [THIS LINK](https://zhiyuan-li1995.gitbook.io/zhiyuan8/)